-Purchases: Supplier invoices are normally the best guide when coding expenditure.
-Appendix 1A gives guidance for supplier invoices with no VAT.
+Purchases: The County Council can reclaim virtually all of the VAT added by suppliers onto their invoices.
+Supplier invoices are normally the best guide when coding expenditure.
+Appendix 2A gives guidance for supplier invoices with no VAT.

-Sales: The majority of services provided by local authorities are outside the scope of VAT: VAT is not chargeable on services which are provided under a "special legal regime" and are not in competition with private traders.
+Sales: The majority of services provided by local authorities are outside the scope of VAT i.e. VAT is not chargeable on services which are provided under a "special legal regime" and are not in competition with private traders.

 Other services and sales should be standard rated unless they clearly fall into another category.
-Appendix 1B and Appendix 1C give guidance as to which category is likely to be applicable.
+Appendix 3A and Appendix 3B give guidance as to which category is likely to be applicable.